 Truth: arriving at the Viking Yurt feels like we’ve been transported back to another era.
 It’s pure magic with twinkling lights festooning the yurt exterior and a million stars peeping through the velvet night sky.
 Inside is just as charming with a wood burning fireplace and long tables filled with hungry skiers.
 The Nordic regions know how to make the most of winter, and this four-hour European dining experience is majorly memorable.

-party errr dinner, gets kicked into gear the way I imagine most Viking feasts do: with Glogg!
+party errr dinner, gets kicked into gear the way I imagine most Viking feasts go down – with Glogg!
 This glogg happens to be a non-alcoholic berry cider.
 But not for long!
 Our waitress recommends spiking it with Aquavit.
 Of course I do just that and I’m feeling oh-so merry in no time at all.

-A bearded red headed Viking doppelgänger named Michael comes out and introduces the menu.
-We begin with a fantastic lobster bisque accented with long threads of saffron and chunks of salmon.
-Next, we’re instructed to stick our hand in a bag that gets passed along the table to grab fistfuls of warm garlic bread.
+Before you begin dining at the Viking yurt in Park City, a bearded red headed Viking doppelgänger named Michael will come out to introduce the menu.
+We began with a fantastic lobster bisque accented with long threads of saffron and chunks of salmon.
+Next, a paper bag is passed along the table, and we’re instructed to grab fistfuls of warm garlic bread.

 There’s salad, a sorbet palate cleanser and our main is braised short rib, cooked for seven hours before being set atop a bed of Jarlsburg mashed potatoes.
 It’s followed by a cheese course (I tried that fragrant Gjetost and didn’t hate it!) and dessert (still swooning over their cardamon ice cream).